cultuurnet/uit-documentatie/content/json-ld/latest/events/event-status.md

 PATCH /events/{eventId}/status
 ```

-Update the status and optionally also the reason for the new status.
+Update the status of one or more subEvents and optionally also the reason for the new status.

-**HTTP DELETE**

-Not supported: to remove a (specific) status on an event or subEvent perform a PATCH request with empty properties

 ### Request headers